Lifetime achievement award: Don Wilson

 Nor has anyone talked about Wilson’s role in helping Nasdaq tighten up the default management process at its Swedish clearing house after the 2018 blow-up of power trader, Einar Aas.

-“Don is like an engineer,” says Adena Friedman, CEO of Nasdaq.
+“Don is like an engineer,” says Adena Friedman, president and CEO of Nasdaq.
 “He loves detail.
 He takes his role in the markets very seriously.
 We’ve reached out to him for advice on a number of occasions over the years, and he’s always happy to give his time.”

 And when proprietary traders like Wilson’s DRW became the high-frequency trading villains of the Michael Lewis book, Flash Boys, it was Wilson who led the push to create an industry body that gave the sector its own voice.